You are here

 Almost all private sector pensions and money purchase schemes have been capable of being transferred to Australian superannuation funds, subject to that receiving fund being a Qualifying Recognised Overseas Pension Scheme (QROPS).
 Unfunded public sector final slary schemes, such as NHS pensions, are now not available for transfer.
 Individual public sector funds which are fully funded may continue to be transferrable but you will need to seek confirmation from the Fund trustees.
 Note that no transfer of the UK state pension is possible and no transfer of any pension fund is possible once you have start receiving a pension.

 What about pension from other countries, such as the US, Canada, South Africa and Europe?

 There is usually no problem in a pension transfer being accepted by a complying Australian superannuation fund, regardless of source.
 Most issues revolve around whether it is appropriate to transfer the funds bearing in mind home country factors; such as early release penalties (eg. withholding tax), the lump sum valuation and size of the fund; and issues such as to what extent the funds might be taxable in Australia.
-Tax and sometimes Actuarial advice should pre-date any decision to transfer these funds.
+Tax advice should almost always precede any decision to transfer these funds.
 The relative complexity attaching to these transfers usually means that it will not be economic to consider the transfer of small balances.